saltstack/salt/doc/ref/cli/salt-minion.rst

 Description
 ===========

-The salt minion recieves commands from the central salt master and replies with the results of said commands.
+The salt minion receives commands from the central salt master and replies with the results of said commands.

 Options